-Monday through Friday 11am-5pm, and one hour before performances.
+Tuesday through Friday 11am-5pm, and one hour before performances.
+We are closed Mondays.

 Online: Tickets may be reserved online 24 hours a day, seven days a week.
 You can simply order and either print the tickets at home, request them held at Will Call, or download to your mobile.

 Phone: Tickets may be purchased by phone at (402) 489-7529 Tuesday-Friday 11am-5pm, and one hour up to curtain on performance evenings and matinees.
 The Playhouse is closed on Mondays.

 Exchanges can be made for another performance of the same show by calling the box office.
 Subject to availability.